 Teacher, Academic Coordinator for International Programs

 Mental health and sustainability are two of the most important issues of our times, especially for younger generations who are facing an increasingly complex world.
 AVRO Academy strives to center these two goals by helping students develop the skills to cope, thrive, and make a positive impact within their own academic lives and beyond.
-I like to focus on critical thinking skills to help make sense of the cacophony of voices that surround us, self-reflection to make personal meaning from the class content and make connections beyond academics, and creativity as a powerful tool for problem-solving and self-expression.
+I focus on critical thinking skills and self-reflection to make personal meaning from the class content and make connections beyond academics.

 Small class sizes allow for reduced stress and distraction, as well as increased peer support.